-But as you might imagine, the weather here is intense, storms are commonplace year-round, and it gets very cold at night.
+As you might imagine, the weather here is intense.
+Storms are commonplace year-round, and it gets very cold at night.
 All this makes for a nice adventure if you ask me!

 San Juan is located high in the Andes Mountains, in Ecuador’s Chimborazo Province.
 As I mentioned before, the closest major city is Riobamba, so you’ll want to head there first.

-The city doesn’t have much of an airport, meaning that you’ll most likely have to arrive by bus.
+The city doesn’t have much of an airport, so you’ll most likely have to arrive by bus.
 Luckily, most major bus terminals in Ecuador will be able to take you there.
 You should be able to arrive in Riobamba from Quito in 5-6hrs.

 The climbing itself is located about 13kL after the town of San Juan.
 You will first see a sign which reads: “La Chorrera” on the left hand side.
-About 500m after this, you’ll see a parking lot where you can park, or get off the bus.
-The exact location of the parking lot is seen here.
+About 500m after this, you’ll see a parking lot where you can park or get off the bus.
+The exact location can be seen here.
 From the parking lot, there is one main trail which will lead you down the valley towards the cliffs.

-So there isn’t what I would call a huge amount of options available right next to the rocks.
-However, due to the close proximity to Chimborazo, there are a few options which are going to cater more towards the mountain trekking crowds.
-Keep in mind, that these are all rural, and can therefore be quite pricey ($30 USD or more a night).
+So there isn’t what I would call a huge amount of options of places to stay available right next to the rocks.
+However, due to the close proximity to Chimborazo, there are a few options which cater more towards the mountain trekking crowds.
+Keep in mind that these are all rural, and can therefore be quite pricey ($15-30 USD or more a night).

 The closest town of San Juan is going to have a few options, as will the much larger town of Riobamba.
-You of course could always camp in the valley.
-But keep in mind the elevation, so make sure you have a very warm sleeping bag.
+You could, of course, always camp in the valley, but keep in mind the elevation and make sure you have a very warm sleeping bag.

 The climbing is located in this large valley formed from glacial runoff.
-The climbing is volcanic of good quality, and is quite varied.
-There is something here for everyone, from super hard roofs, to easy beginner routes.
+The rocks are volcanic, of good quality, and the style of climbing is varied.
+There is something here for everyone, from super hard roofs, to slabby beginner routes.

-Only about 20% of the 1kL long valley has been developed, meaning that it has the potential to be one of the largest areas in Ecuador.
+Only about 20% of the 1kL long valley has been developed, which means it has the potential to become one of the largest areas in Ecuador.